chamer81/docker-minecraft/README.md

 5. If your server version becomes outdated, run the script again to build a new image with the latest version.

 By default the backups run at 05:30.
 To change this, include the environment variable CUSTOM_BACKUP_TIME and set it to a four-character string of the desired hours and minutes, eg. 0530.

+To run a command in the minecraft server console, just navigate to your minecraft data directory and replace the file `cmdfile` with one containing your command, like this:

+`echo "time set day" > cmdfile`

+The file will be truncated and the command will be run.